fruxxxl/git-flow-captain/README.md

 # GitFlowCaptain

 It's a CLI tool that helps to automate the process of creating and merging branches, creating pull requests, and updating the version of the project.
-For current moment it is supports this commands:
+For current moment it is supports this tasks:
-- update submodule link
+- Interactive link merged submodules
-- create branch
-- create pull request
-- merge pull request

 ## Requirements

 - Node.js 20 or later (lower not tested)